szabogabor91/gimlet-website/src/docs/manage-your-staging-application-configuration.md

 ---
 layout: docs
-title: Automatically deploy your application to staging
+title: Manage your staging application configuration
 lastUpdated: 2021-11-09
 tags: [docs]
 ---

-# Automatically deploy your application to staging
+# Manage your staging application configuration

 In this guide you will